-I led Save the Children's famine response in Somalia during 2011/12.
-This was part of Save the Children's International East Africa Emergency Appeal.
-Due to the scope and scale of this response and the fact the existing country programme was continuing to deliver its development work, I was mandated to establish and lead an entirely new and seperate team to run all aspects of the response, including fundraising, media, programmes, HR, operations, finance and grants.
+I led Save the Children's $60 million famine response in Somalia during 2011/12.
+Due to the sheer scope and scale of this response and the fact the existing country programme was continuing to deliver its development work, I was mandated to establish and lead an entirely new and seperate team to run all aspects of the response, including fundraising, media, programmes, HR, operations, finance and grants.

-Over $60 million was raised for the response in Somalia .
-I held primary responsibility and accountability for this budget, as well as fundraising, donor relationships and the implementation of the response programmes.
+I held primary responsibility and accountability for my budget, as well as fundraising, donor relationships and the implementation of the response programmes.

 I was the focal point for all Save the Children International members in this response taking the lead on fundraising, advocacy and ensuring clear communications.

-I have done extensive media representation acting as the in country spokesperson and have accompanied high profile journalists to Somalia.
+I engaged in extensive media representation acting as the in country spokesperson and have accompanied high profile journalists to Somalia.
 This included preparation and delivery of press statements/briefings, leading on international press visits and frequent press and broadcast interviews.

 Increased member support to Somalia both through the response and subsequently; developed and maintained good relationships with multiple members, facilitated and accompanied member visits and continued liaison with donors in country.